DankHill2020/TheEntireWorld/README.md

 #To Launch tool

-Using the bat files, you should have a menu in maya and motionbuilder on startup titled "The Entire World Tools"... but if you prefer to run manually or on your own shelf: from maya_tools.Cinematics.SequenceUI import sequence_ui sequence_ui.show_animation_manager()
+Using the bat files, you should have a menu in maya and motionbuilder on startup titled "The Entire World Tools" with a Sequence UI item in the menu... but if you prefer to run manually or on your own shelf: from maya_tools.Cinematics.SequenceUI import sequence_ui sequence_ui.show_animation_manager()